romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 **Fig_spl-summary**. **a-b.** Compositionnal fields of Spl in the Cabo Ortegal chromitites ([Moreno _et al._, 2001](https://doi.org/10.1144/jgs.158.4.601), [Tilhac, 2017](https://doi.org/10.25949/22281616.v1), [Garcia-Tudela _et al._, 2024](https://doi.org/10.1016/j.oregeorev.2024.106109)), peridotites ([Santos _et al._, 2002](https://doi.org/10.1093/petrology/43.1.17)) and pyroxenites ([Tilhac, 2017](https://doi.org/10.25949/22281616.v1)).  **c.** Compositional fields of spinel from different metamorphic facies are from García-Tudela _et al._, (2024) and references therein. **d.** Schematic representation of the main trends governing the compositions of terrestrial spinels after Barnes & Roedder (2001).

-> NOTE GEOCH: I am not sure this should be here and as it is in one block.
-Perhaps I should split it between section 3 and here.

 Compared to peridotites and pyroxenites, the relatively narrow range of Mg# (0.35-0.50) and high Cr contents observed in chromtites indicates more limited re-equilibration processes (except for the lower Cr# of group-B chromitites).
 Slight differences between massive (type-I) and semi-massive (type-II) chromitites, which were ascribed by Garcia-Tudela _et al._, (2024) to distinct parental melts, may also reflect variable extent of subsolidus re-equilibration.
 Massive chromitites are indeed the least likely to suffer from subsolidus re-equilibration with silicates and accordingly overlap with the compositional field of chromite in boninites (Barnes & Roedder, 2001), probably reflecting their actual parental melts.

-> Add a conclusion here to support the overall cogeneticity of the chromitites with the boninitic series (along with a TE spyder).
+> NOTE: Add a conclusion here to support the overall cogeneticity of the chromitites mentioning TE

 #### Stop 1.7: The Trans-Herbeira Fault (THF)

-After walking further 500 m along the dirt road, we reach the area inferred as the location intersected by the Trans-Herbeira Fault (THF), named by Moreno (1999) following original observations by Monterrubio Pérez (1991).
+After walking further 500 m along the dirt road, we reach the area inferred as the location intersected by the Trans-Herbeira Fault (THF), named by Moreno (1999) following original observations by [Monterrubio Pérez (1991)](https://docta.ucm.es/entities/publication/fda0fa77-a464-4c62-a271-a50d4da99ba3).

 [Moreno _et al._ (2001)](https://doi.org/10.1144/jgs.158.4.601) described the THF as a NNE-SSW brittle fault with a dextral shear sense, based on observations of brecciated ultramafic cataclasites with N-plunging lineations, particularly in farm excavations 125 m NE from the *Vixía Herbeira* (**Fig_map-herbeira-evolution**).